 There weren’t many flaws with the various CyberGhost VPN apps we tested.
 On Mac, establishing the VPN connection did take a couple of seconds longer when compared to the same process using the Android app.

 The cost of a one-month CyberGhost subscription is a bit pricey too although you can save a lot with long-term plans.
 We would also like to see more South American VPN server locations added.
-Finally, the absence of Smart DNS was a bit of a surprise too.

 Still, with all the unique features CyberGhost has to offer, this certainly is one of the best VPN services providers out there.